ismailhabil/Github_course/README.md

 # Github_course
-This is a course fro Git &amp; Github
+This is a course for Git &amp; Github

 ## Project Notes